-RRM201W Introduction to Human Resources (3 Credits) While many of the tasks associated with human resource management are centered in the HR Department, all managers have HR responsibilities.
+RRM201W Introduction to Human Resources (3 Credits) While many of the tasks associated with human resource management are centered in the HR Department of the organization, all managers have HR responsibilities.
 This course will cover the broad range of topics associated with HR management from the perspective of the HR professional, the manager, and the employee.
-It will also serve to familiarize students who hope to become managers or team leaders during their careers with some of the issues they will have to deal with, such as staffing, motivating, and developing team members.
+It will also serve to familiarize students who hope to become managers or team leaders and deal with staffing issues.